The 5 Criteria for Choosing a Customer Intelligence Company (Plus the Best Pick for Small Teams)

 What is Customer Intelligence?

 Customer Intelligence is the capability to have a unified, real-time understanding of what customers are saying across every channel they use, analyzed by AI that learns your product's structure automatically, and connected to customer context like revenue, segment, and lifecycle stage.
-It's distinct from VoC (which typically refers to structured survey programs) and from sales/CRM intelligence (which refers to contact enrichment and buying signals).
+It's distinct from VoC (typically structured survey programs) and from sales/CRM intelligence (contact enrichment and buying signals).
 Customer Intelligence is the upstream layer that informs every product, CS, and go-to-market decision.

 Is Qualtrics a Customer Intelligence platform?

-Qualtrics is a Voice of Customer and CX management platform — one of the best in the world at what it does.
-It's not a Customer Intelligence platform by the definition used in this article.
-The distinction: Qualtrics is designed to help companies gather and manage structured feedback at scale.
-Customer Intelligence platforms are designed to unify unstructured signal from every channel, analyze it without manual configuration, and connect it to revenue-weighted customer context.
-These can coexist in a company's stack.
+Qualtrics is a Voice of Customer and CX management platform — one of the best in the world at what it does — but not a Customer Intelligence platform by the definition used here.
+Qualtrics is designed to gather and manage structured feedback at scale; Customer Intelligence platforms unify unstructured signal from every channel, analyze it without manual configuration, and connect it to revenue-weighted context.
+The two can coexist in a stack.

 What's the difference between VoC tools and Customer Intelligence platforms?

-VoC tools are primarily designed to capture structured feedback through surveys, NPS programs, and CSAT measurements, then analyze the responses.
+VoC tools are primarily designed to capture structured feedback through surveys, NPS, and CSAT, then analyze the responses.
 Customer Intelligence platforms operate across structured and unstructured feedback, across all channels simultaneously, with AI that learns your product taxonomy rather than requiring you to define it.
 VoC is a program; Customer Intelligence is infrastructure.

 Which Customer Intelligence company is best for product teams?